By Sara Calabro

 Spring is upon us.
 For some, it’s time for warm air!
 Fresh flowers!
 Longer days!
 For others, it’s time for runny noses!
 Itchy eyes!
 Sinus headaches!

 Acupuncture offers tools for both preventing spring allergy symptoms and getting rid of them.
 Specifically, there are seven acupuncture points that can work wonders for preventing and relieving spring allergies.
+Once you know them, you can perform self-acupressure on these points for some serious springtime relief.

 Acupuncturists use these seven points all the time to alleviate seasonal allergies.
 It’s ideal to go for acupuncture before allergy symptoms kick.
 Now is a great time since not everything is fully bloomed yet.